Discounts for carers

 There are lots of exclusive discounts for carers, but it can be a minefield wading through them all.
 Take a look at our guide to money off.
 From carers’ discount cards, to carers go free.
 And deals on utilities to carer council tax discounts.

-There are many types of discounts available for carers.
+There are many types of discounts for carers (those of us looking after a family member or friend).
 Carer's cards are one of the major ways that we can access reductions on goods and services, but they are not the only way.
 Read on to find out more.

 Can carers go free on trains?